 EM Microelectronic Marin

-BD Addr must be set during startup since it does not have a stored fix address.
+BD Addr must be set during startup for EM9301 since it does not have a stored fix address.
+The EM9304 comes with an valid address stored in OTP.

 SCO data is not supported since it is LE only.

-Baud rate could be set for UART mode.
+Baud rate can be set for UART mode.
 For SPI, the master controls the speed via the SPI Clock line.
+With 3.3V, 16 Mhz is supported.

-Init scripts are not required although it is possible to upload small firmware patches.
+Init scripts are not required although it is possible to upload small firmware patches to RAM or the OTP memory (EM9304 only).

 Nordic nRF5 series

-The Single-Mode LE chipsets from the Nordic nRF5 series chipsets do not have an HCI interface.
+The Single-Mode LE chipsets from the Nordic nRF5 series chipsets usually do not have an HCI interface.
 Instead, they provide an LE Bluetooth Stack as a binary library, the so-called SoftDevices.
-Developer can write their Bluetooth application on top of this library usually.
+Developer can write their Bluetooth application on top of this library.
 Since the chipset can be programmed, it can also be loaded with a firmware that provides a regular HCI H4 interface for a Host.

 An interesting feature of the nRF5 chipsets is that they can support multiple LE roles at the same time, e.g. being Central in one connection and a Peripheral in another connection.
 Also, the nRF52 SoftDevice implementation supports the Bluetooth 4.2 Data Length Extension.

 Both nRF5 series, the nRF51 and the nRF52, can be used with an HCI firmware.
-The HCI firmware does not support the Data Length Extension yet, but this will be supported soon.
-Also, the nRF51 does not support encryted connections at the moment (November 18th, 2016) although this might become supported as well.
+The nRF51 does not support encrypted connections at the moment (November 18th, 2016) although this might become supported as well.

 BD ADDR is not set automatically.
 However, during production, a 64-bit random number is stored in the each chip.
 Nordic uses this random number as a random static address in their SoftDevice implementation.